 XYZ Pty Ltd

-Why does a lender need an employment letter?
+Why does my lender need an employment letter?

-When you apply for a mortgage product, the lender will need you to supply evidence of your employment status and income.
+When you apply for a mortgage, the lender will need you to supply evidence of your employment status and income.
 This information is needed to verify that you earn sufficient income to meet the mortgage repayments without enduring financial hardship.

 The bank may need to verify your employment to ensure that you are unlikely to default on the loan.